t-hullis/milestone-project-heritage-housing-issues/README.md

 	* The ML model is considered a failure if:
 		* the R2 score is below 0.75 on the train and test sets, and/or if the model's predictions are more than 50% off for 30% of inputs after 12 months of use.

+## User Stories

+### Epic 1   Information Gathering and Data Collection
+* User Story 1: As a coder, I want to identify and collect relevant data from the source, so that we have access to accurate and reliable data.

+### Epic 2   Data Visualization, Cleaning, and Preparation
+* User Story 2: As a coder, I want to clean and preprocess the data, so that it is fit for modeling.

+* User Story 2: As a coder, I want to clean and preprocess the data, so that it is fit for modeling.

+### Epic 3   Model Training, Optimization, and Validation
+* User Story 1: As a data scientist, I want to select and train a model that can accurately predict house prices based on the given data.

+* User Story 2: As a coder, I want to optimize the model's hyperparameters to improve its accuracy and performance.

+* User Story 3: As a coder, I want to validate the model's performance using a test dataset, so that we can ensure that it is generalizable to new data.

+### Epic 4   Dashboard Planning, Designing, and Development
+* User Story 1: As a coder, I want to plan and design a dashboard that can display the predicted house prices in a user-friendly way.

+###  Epic 5  Dashboard Deployment and Release
+* User Story 1: As a coder, I want to deploy the dashboard to a production environment, so that it can be accessed by end-users.

 ## Dashboard Design